Masala Herb

 Limonana - Lemonade with Mint #stepbystep #recipe masalaherb.com

-To prepare this iconic non-alcoholic mocktail summer refreshment is super easy!
+Preparing this iconic mocktail summer refreshment is super easy!

 Here are the steps laid out.
-Find detailed recipe card at the bottom of this post.
+Find a detailed recipe card at the bottom of this post.

 Step 1